sandordargo/sandordargo.github.io/_posts/2024-7-10-cpponsea2024-trip-report.md

 Overall, I received good feedback from some attendees and also some follow-up questions, such as how dynamic linkage affects binary sizes.

 I had a second commitment as well.
-I someone feel obligated to share a lightning talk if there is a possibility.
+I am someone who feels obligated to share a lightning talk if there is a possibility.
 I feel obligated to go on stage and practice whenever there is an opportunity.
 So did I, to speak about [whether engineering teams really resemble sports teams](https://www.sandordargo.com/blog/2024/05/22/are-we-a-sports-team).
 I ran a few seconds over time, but I could still finish what I wanted to share.

 ## Conclusion